 Following receipt of the lead and cadmium analytical laboratory reports, the analytical data from the downwind air samplers will be compared to the Stop Work Levels shown on Table 1.
-The Stop Work Level for lead has been derived from the current (2008) NAAQS for Pb, adjusted as appropriate to address the differences in averaging periods.
-According to Appendix D "Averaging Period Concentration Estimates" in EPA-454/R-92-024 "Workbook of Screening Techniques for Assessing Impacts of Toxic Air Pollutants (Revised)" December 1992, the appropriate multiplying factor in converting eight-hour averaged concentrations to three-month averages is 0.14.
+The Stop Work Level for lead has been derived from the current (2008) NAAQS for lead, adjusted as appropriate to address the differences in averaging periods.
+According to Appendix D, "Averaging Period Concentration Estimates," in EPA-454/R-92-024 "Workbook of Screening Techniques for Assessing Impacts of Toxic Air Pollutants (Revised)" dated December 1992, the appropriate multiplying factor in converting eight-hour averaged concentrations to three-month averages is 0.14.
 Accordingly, the NAAQS value of 0.15 μ g/m3 is divided by 0.14, yielding 1.07 μ g/m3 average concentration as the lead Stop Work Level.
 For cadmium, the TCEQ short term ESL of 0.1 μ g/m3 average concentration is the Stop Work Level.
 The Take Action Levels for the lead and cadmium sample results are set at 75% of the Stop Work Levels.

-If the lead or cadmium Stop Work Levels are exceeded, RSI will immediately stop all Landfill operation and closure activities and design and implement a more effective dust control program prior to resuming work.
-The additional dust suppression activities may include but are not limited to the following:
+If the lead or cadmium Stop Work Levels are exceeded, the contractor will immediately stop dustgenerating activities involving contaminated soil or waste and design and implement a more effective dust control program prior to resuming work.
+The additional dust suppression activities are described in the FOP/RCA Dust Control Plan.